phonkee/vcontext/README.md

 If the data is not found, `KeyError` is raised on part of item that was not found.
 Context provides `get` method where you can specify default value if value is not found and that will never raise exception.

-Context can also be used to build complicated datastructures with ease.
+## Build items:

+Context would be useless if it only supported get of values.
+Context has support also to create/delete values on underlying datas by given `item`.
 Lets build a structure from previous example:

 ```python